Vegeta: In other media

 Vegeta has appeared in many video games related to the Dragon Ball franchise as both a playable character and boss.
 In several games, Vegeta is capable of transforming into a Super Saiyan 3,Dragon Ball Heroes first introduced in Dragon Ball Z: Raging Blast.
 In the 2003 game Dragon Ball Z: Budokai 2, Vegeta can be absorbed by Boo as one of the alternate forms exclusive to the game.
 In the 2010 arcade game Dragon Ball: Heroes, Vegeta bests Super 17 before and after he merges with Android 18.
 A Time Breaker-possessed version of Vegeta also appears in the game.
-In the 2015 game Dragon Ball: Xenoverse, Vegeta serves as a mentor to the player character, teaching Galic Gun, Final Barrage, Shine Shot and Final Flash.
+In the 2015 game Dragon Ball: Xenoverse, Vegeta serves as a mentor to the player character, teaching Galic Gun, Final Barrage, Shine Shot, and Final Flash.
 He has also appeared in other non Dragon Ball-related video games, such as Jump Super Stars, Jump Ultimate Stars, and even in the Dragon Ball Z/One Piece/Naruto crossover game Battle Stadium D.O.N.

 Vegeta has made several appearances in other manga, one of which is in Akira Toriyama's Dragon Ball self-parody Neko Majin, where he battles the titular character.
 In the Dragon Ball and One Piece crossover, Cross Epoch, Vegeta is re-imagined as a captain of a crew of air pirates which includes Trunks, Usopp, and Nico Robin.
 On September 15, 2006, Vegeta made a guest appearance in a chapter of the Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo manga, Super Kochikame, entitled Kochira Namek-Sei Dragon Kōen-mae Hashutsujo (こちらナメック星ドラゴン公園前派出所).
-Vegeta appears in the Karate Shoukoushi Kohinata Minoru manga in Chapter 178.
-Two characters go to a restaurant that features live Muay Thai boxing and Vegeta is in the background cheering.
-He also makes a single panel appearance in Toriyama's 2014 Dragon Ball Minus: The Departure of the Fated Child special.
+Vegeta appears in the Karate Shōkōshi Kohinata Minoru manga in Chapter 178.
+Two characters go to a restaurant that features live Muay Thai boxing, and Vegeta is in the background cheering.
+He also makes a single-panel appearance in Toriyama's 2014 Dragon Ball Minus: The Departure of the Fated Child special.
 He is also had an appearance in the newest Dragon Ball Super and Dragon Ball Heroes.

 Vegeta has also been the victim of parody: the Weekly Shōnen Jump Gag Special 2005 issue released on November 12, 2004, featured a Bobobo-bo Bo-bobo one-shot Dragon Ball parody manga.
 The manga was a humorous retelling of the battle between Goku and Vegeta initial battle; Jelly Jiggler was Goku and Don Patch was Vegeta.